 Finally, consider periods in which there is no scarcity of IPv4 addresses.
-Because rent equals zero in those periods, the price of IPv4 addresses does not change during such periods. ■
+Because rent equals zero in those periods, the price of IPv4 addresses does not change during such periods. \blacksquare pricing of IP addressees.
+For example, if such purchases and sales were fully permitted by applicable rules, the act of buying an IP address in period t and selling it in period t + 1 can be interpreted as renting the address for period t at a price q_t .

 We recognize that there is not currently a formal rental market for IPv4; such a market may or may not be desirable, and may or may not emerge in the future.
-Regardless, the rental market is a useful framework for thinking about pricing of IP addressees.
-For example, if such purchases and sales were fully permitted by applicable rules, the act of buying an IP address in period t and selling it in period t + 1 can be interpreted as renting the address for period tat a price g_t .
+Regardless, the rental market is a useful framework for thinking about

 We pause to offer intuition on the preceding results.
 Our analysis began with the insight that in any period without scarcity, the rental price of IPv4 must be zero.
 In other words, as long as there are blocks of IPv4 addresses that are not in use, equilibrium behavior of market participants requires that the rental price of IPv4 must be zero.
 (Of course, a zero rental price does not mean the prevailing market price of IPv4 should be zero.
 Rather, the market price of an IPv4 address incorporates expectations about future rental prices of that address.)
-Importantly, the efficient market hypothesis implies that an asset with zero per-period rental income must yield a market rate of return.
 In a world with a risk-free interest rate of zero and with no uncertainty, the price of IPv4 addresses must remain constant as long as there are some unused IPv4 blocks.